George S. Boutwell: Massachusetts governor

 In the 1851 election, the results were similar, despite efforts by the Whigs to drive wedges between the coalition members, and Boutwell was again elected by the legislature after the Whig candidate won a plurality.
-That election exposed cracks in the coalition, principally on slavery, so Boutwell decided not stand for reelection in 1852; the Whigs regained control of the legislature, and were able to elect John H. Clifford to the governor's chair.
+That election exposed cracks in the coalition, principally on slavery.
+When Boutwell decided not stand for reelection in 1852, the Whigs regained control of the legislature and elected John H. Clifford to the governor's chair.

 On May 26, 1851, Boutwell was elected as a member of the Ancient and Honorable Artillery Company of Massachusetts.

-In Boutwell's first term, both houses of the legislature were controlled by the coalition, and a substantial reform agenda was passed.
-Election by secret ballot was enacted (although the terms did not satisfy all of the secrecy rules of an Australian ballot), as was plurality voting under some conditions.
+In Boutwell's first term as governor, both houses of the legislature were controlled by the coalition, and its substantial reform agenda was enacted, including election by secret ballot, although the terms did not satisfy all of the secrecy rules of an Australian ballot, and plurality voting under some conditions.
 The state legislature's seats were changed from town-based allocations to legislative districts that were not based on town boundaries.
 Laws governing the issuance of bank charters were streamlined, and the Harvard Board of Overseers was reorganized.
 Boutwell also engaged in a wholesale reassignment of patronage jobs in the state, which had all been filled with Whigs.
 In his second term, Whigs controlled the House of Representatives, and were thus able to thwart most of the reform agenda.
-Boutwell's call to increase taxes for spending on education, prisons, and mental hospitals went unheeded, but the legislature was able to pass a call for a constitutional convention to discuss long-standing demands for changes to the state constitution.
+Boutwell's call to increase taxes for spending on education, prisons, and mental hospitals went unheeded, but the legislature was passed a call for a constitutional convention to discuss long-standing demands for changes to the state constitution.
 A "Maine law" temperance reform bill was also approved, but Boutwell was criticized by the Whigs for vetoing the first version of it and then signing the second, allegedly under pressure from Free Soilers.